astrapi69/mystic-crypt/README.md

 Maven dependency is now on sonatype.
 Check out [sonatype repository](https://oss.sonatype.org/index.html#nexus-search;quick~mystic-crypt) for latest snapshots and releases.

-Add the following maven dependencies to your project `pom.xml` if you want to import the core functionality:

 You can first define the version properties:

 	<properties>